automerge/automerge/docs/src/chapter_1.md

 | ----------- | --------------- | ----------------------------------------- |
 | Column ID   | Variable (uLEB) | The ID of the column this data represents |
 | Data length | Variable (uLEB) | The length of the data in this column     |

+See [Operations columns](.#operations-columns) for the columns that may be included here.

 ## Operations bytes